microsoft/symphony/docs/GETTING_STARTED.md

 $> symphony pipeline config github terraform
 ```

-- This command creates and configures a Symphony project that includes a code repository, workflow pipelines, workflow secrets.
+This command creates and configures a Symphony project that includes a code repository, workflow pipelines, workflow secrets.
 It then pushes the code to the newly created repository on the selected scm provider.
 It also creates set of json logs files in ./.symphony/logs/YYYY-MM-DD-HH-MM-SS-ORCH to store responses from all the orchestrator calls for easier debug.
-The following resources will be Configured:.
+The following resources will be Configured:

 | Resource                      | Description                                                                                         | orchestrator tool   |
 | ----------------------------- | --------------------------------------------------------------------------------------------------  | ------------------- |